hcbiophys/tcells_paper_code/README.md

 * To set up as a package so imports of internal modules work:\
 *python3 setup.py develop*

+* The surface segmentation files are large and need to be downloaded into */data/surface_segmentations/*.
+These can be downloaded from [URL to be added upon publication].

 ## Section 1: Morphology analysis (shape descriptor, PCA etc.)

 In all cases, run the following command while in the *scripts* folder within *tcells_paper_code*, and uncomment the required function (details below):\